squallstar/bancha-bash/README.md

 # Usage

-Fresh Bancha install:
+1. Fresh Bancha install:

     bancha install

+The script will ask you for a directory (leave blank to install in the current path).

-Update an existing installation to the latest available version:
+2. Update an existing installation to the latest available version:

     bancha update

+The following folders will be updated: **core** and **themes/admin**.
+A backup copy of both directories will be created in their paths with a **._** prefix.

 Clear the website and administration cache (db, pages, settings, trees, content types)